jimratliff/GenoMac-system/README.md

   - ***No other configurations or installations have been performed***
 - USER_CONFIGURER is signed into its account

-At a high level, for a particular new Mac, Project GenoMac involves the following steps:
+At a high level, for a particular new Mac, the initial bootstrapping function of Project GenoMac involves the following steps:
 - Systemwide configuration, performed by USER_CONFIGURER
   - manually install Homebrew (which necessarily installs Git, allowing cloning this repository)
   - manually clone the [GenoMac-system repo](https://github.com/jimratliff/GenoMac-system) to `~/.genomac-system`